ryanology045/writings/content/crumbs/praxis.md

 - **Distance costs**: connecting distant neurons requires long axons that are metabolically expensive and suffer signal degradation.
 This forces brains to favor local connections, creating modular, hierarchical structures

-- **Volume limitations**: the cubic scaling of brain volume versus the quadratic scaling of surface area creates the famous "wiring problem"—why brains are folded and why most connections must be local
+- **Volume limitations**: the cubic scaling of brain volume versus the quadratic scaling of surface area creates the famous "wiring problem" - why brains are folded and why most connections must be local

-- **Layered architectures**: The human cortex's six-layer structure isn't computationally optimal — it's a compromise between connection efficiency and physical constraints.
+- **Layered architectures**: The human cortex's six-layer structure isn't computationally optimal - it's a compromise between connection efficiency and physical constraints.
 Birds evolved different solutions with nuclear rather than layered organizations, showing these structures are accidents of evolutionary history, not computational necessities

 &nbsp;
 ### Digital spatial freedom

 In silicon, these constraints vanish.
 There's no metabolic cost to a long distance connection, no signal degradation over distance, no physical volume to optimize.
 A synapse between adjacent neurons costs exactly the same as one spanning the entire network.

-Yet most neural network architectures slavishly copy biological structures — layers, local connectivity, hierarchical organization. **PRAXIS asks: what's the optimal connectivity pattern when physics doesn't matter?**.
+Yet most neural network architectures slavishly copy biological structures - layers, local connectivity, hierarchical organization. **PRAXIS asks: what's the optimal connectivity pattern when physics doesn't matter?**.

 &nbsp;
 ### Enter expander graphs